texfaq/texfaq.github.io/FAQ-keyval.md

 _true_ or _false_, and `\DeclareStringOption` for all other options that have a value.
-Keys are declared using [`keyval`](http://ctan.org/pkg/keyval) and may remain available for use within the document, or may be 'cancelled' to avoid confusion.
+Keys are declared using [`keyval`](http://ctan.org/pkg/keyval) and may remain available for use within the document, or may be ''cancelled'' to avoid confusion.
 If you have loaded [`kvoptions`](http://ctan.org/pkg/kvoptions), the LaTeX kernel's `\DeclareOption` becomes `\DeclareVoidOption` (it's an option with no value), and `\DeclareOption*` becomes `\DeclareDefaultOption`.